-From the architect.
+Text description provided by the architects.
 Located on the northern outskirts of Melbourne, the Craigieburn Train Maintenance Facility is the largest of its kind in Australia housing up to 25 trains at a time.

 Designed by HBO+EMTB, the project scope included track work, signalling, overhead line design, maintenance roads, bogie pits, train roof access, overhead cranes, tools store, mobile equipment, open yard storage, parking, roads, security, landscaping and staff accommodation.